JADE-V-V/JADE-WEB-APP/docs/json_structure.md

   <dt>only_ratio</dt>
   <dd>forces the plot always to be C/E (ratio).
 This is sometimes useful for
   some of the experimental benchmarls where absolute values are not that important.</dd>
+  <dt>sum_by</dt>
+  <dd>allow to perform a `grouby().sum()` operation on the result dataframe
+  before processing.
+The grouby is done on the specified column.
+This operation is done before column name sostitutions.
+This function assumes a Value and Error columns.
+Value will be re-computed as `grouby().sum()`, Error as the total absolute error divided by the total value. </dd>
 </dl>